Who We Are

 Aims & Objectives

-1. Enable the growth and visibility of a body of scholarship that is showing significant potential for scholarly contribution in opening up a venue for exploring strategic management as it is practiced within and across organizations
+1. Enable the growth and visibility of a body of scholarship that is showing significant potential for scholarly contribution in opening up a venue for exploring activities of organizing, strategizing, and entrepreneuring as they are practiced within and across organizations

 2. Enable further development of an emerging community of international scholars